El-Dorado-Consulting/eldorado-consulting-website/src/routes/blog/trash-pandas.md

 Let’s examine a hypothetical racoon named Charlie who lives somewhere on my block.
 Charlie’s objective is to find enough food to survive.

-If Charlie was to waltz into my neighbor's apartment, perch expectantly at the dining room table, and demand to be fed, he would be met with a great deal of consternation and maybe even shouting.
-Demanding food will be met with a boot, a slammed door or even poison.
+If Charlie was to waltz into my neighbor's apartment, perch expectantly at the dining room table, and demand to be fed, he would provoke a great deal of consternation and maybe even shouting.
+Demanding food will be p with a boot, a slammed door or even poison.